phalcon-orphanage/docs/fr/reference/micro.rst

     $app->setDI($di);

     $app->get('/', function () use ($app) {
-        //Read a setting from the config
+        // Read a setting from the config echo $app->config->app_name;
-        echo $app->config->app_name;
     });